Sitefinity/mvc-samples/CustomImageWidget/README.md

 2.  **Sitefinity 8.2** and above

-# Install the Custom Image widget
+# Install the custom Image widget

 Instead of building the widget step by step, you can get it from the repository and use it directly.